wzljerry/wzljerry.github.io/README.md

 ### Working Experiences
 - Co-founder and Lead AI Research Engineer, Havi Lab, Beijing, China, 04/2024-present.

+  As the co-founder and leader of Havi AI Team, I established this research team dedicated to pioneering AI solutions for the recruitment industry.
+Driven by vision and leadership, the team has achieved remarkable success in a short span.

 - Co-founder and Lead AI Research Engineer, Leago AI, CA, USA, 10/2023-present.

   Leago AI is a startup focused on the legal domain.
 We aim to help our users to quickly complete legal documents, thus simplifying the process of obtaining legal services and saving them time.